 InSight Crime Analysis

-Although violence is not uncommon in Rosario, the recent spike in murders has revealed a power vacuum that many are trying to fill and in which the police are too complicit unable to stop.
+Although violence is not uncommon in Rosario, the recent spike in murders has revealed a power vacuum that many are trying to fill.

 For decades, local drug trafficking organizations co-existed in the city, each controlling a specific market, often working side by side with local police.